parksauce/docs/docker/general/setting-arrs-behind-vpn.md

     restart: unless-stopped
 ```
 ### Deluge
 The next container in the stack is deluge.
 This handles the downloading of torrents.
-Optionally you can replace deluge with any other torrent client your prefer.
+Optionally you can replace deluge with any other torrent client you prefer.

-This part of the file specifies the image user and the name for the container
+This part of the file specifies the image used and the name for the container
 ```yaml
     image: linuxserver/deluge:latest
     container_name: deluge
     depends_on:
       - gluetun
 ```
 Next we specify the environment variables for the container.
 These variables are pulled from the `.env` file.
 The PUID and GUID are used to set permissions.
 These should be set to your user which is typically `1000` for both but run `id` in your terminal to verify those values.
 Note if your using a user other than the default one created on most linux systems then these will be different.
-Lastly we set the deluge log level to error for debugging you may want to change that.
+Lastly we set the deluge log level to error, for debugging you may want to change that.
 ```yaml
     environment:
       - PUID=${PUID}